discourse/mail-receiver/README.md

 Legitimate users will be notified of the failure by their MTA, and obvious spam just gets dropped without reply.
 This step is just about being a good citizen of the Internet and not full spam filtering.

+### Development Note

+When changing files in the lib/ directory, make sure to publish a new rubygems version once you are done by bumping the version in discourse_mail_receiver.gemspec and tagging a version starting with `v` in git e.g. `v1.0.4`, then push.